Preparing for your exchange

 Netherlands worldwide.
 All you need to know about living, working, travelling and doing business abroad.

-When you travel abroad as a Dutch student, it is important to check with your own health insurance if you are covered abroad in case of medical emergencies.
+When you travel abroad as a Dutch student, it is important to check with your own health insurance to see if you are covered abroad in case of medical emergencies.

 Visa / Working permit / Passport / Drivers licence